-ETFs typically carry lower management fees and are passively managed.
+ETFs typically carry lower management fees than mutual funds.
 Fees can vary depending on the fund.
 Ask your Financial Advisor to help you understand the costs associated with a particular investment.

 Know what you own

-It’s easy to find out what you own in an ETF.
+It’s easy to find out what you own in a transparent ETF.
 The underlying investment holdings are viewable daily on the fund sponsor’s website.
+Semi-transparent ETFs disclose their holdings either monthly or quarterly with a lag.
 Knowing what the fund invests in is important information to understand.
 This will help you know if you are overweight in a particular stock or industry.

 Potentially tax-friendly investments

-Most ETFs are passively managed.
-Rather than being selected by a portfolio manager, the investment securities are chosen by predetermined guidelines matching an index or part of the market.
-As a result, they have low turnover and usually generate few capital gains.
+Most ETFs are passively managed and as such, the investment securities/assets are chosen by predetermined guidelines to match an index or portion of the market.
+As a result, the portfolio generally has low turnover and usually generates few, if any, capital gains.

 While Wells Fargo Advisors does not offer tax advice, it is useful to know ETFs might offer certain tax advantages.
 Your tax advisor can discuss these with you in greater detail.